joshasgard/Disaster-Response-App/README.md

 * The data cleaning process was done in an ETL pipeline.
 It involves data extraction from `.csv`, merging, and data transformation by string splitting, type casting, duplicate removal and filtering.
 The clean data is then loaded into an SQlite DB.

 ### ML Pipeline
-* The ML pipeline, with a **Random Forest Classifier** as estimator, is fitted to the dataset here.
+* The ML pipeline, with a **Random Forest Classifier (RF)** as estimator, is fitted to the dataset here.
 * Our clean messages serve as the predictor variable while the 36 categories are the MultiOutput target from the pipeline.
 Hyperparameter Tuning using **Grid Search (with Cross Validation)** was carried out to find the hyperparameters giving the optimum model performance.
+* During the modelling process, a **Naive Bayes Classifier and an AdaBoost Classifier** were also fitted to the dataset.
+But there is no significant difference in their performance compared to the RF classifier.
+Hence, we stuck with the latter.
 * The pipeline dumps the trained model to a pickle file and returns model **Precision, Recall and Accuracy** as performance metrics.

 ### Web App